co-cddo/cloudmaturity/src/assessment/cost/What strategies guide your decisions on geographical distribution and operational management of cloud workloads and data storage.md

 - **[GCP Managed Replicas](https://cloud.google.com/sql/docs/postgres/replication/managed-replica)**: Configure Cloud SQL or Cloud Spanner with cross-region replicas for near real-time updates.
 - **[OCI Data Guard](https://www.oracle.com/cloud/data-guard/)**: Maintain standby databases across Oracle Cloud regions with near-zero data loss.

-By having multiple replication endpoints—beyond just one "legal fallback" region—you can incrementally adopt a broader range of options that address specific workload requirements.
+By having multiple replication endpoints—beyond just one "fallback" region—you can incrementally adopt a broader range of options that address specific workload requirements.
 For example, high-latency analytics might move to a region with specialized ML accelerators, while cost-sensitive dev/test workloads remain in cheaper or existing secondary regions.

 ##### Orchestrated Deployment & Testing

-You can incorporate multi-region Infrastructure as Code (IaC) to fully automate your deployments:
+You can incorporate multi-region [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_Code) to fully automate your deployments:

 - **[Terraform](https://www.terraform.io/)**: Define each environment (network, VMs, container orchestrators) across the globe in a single codebase, parameterizing region choices.
 - **[Azure Bicep](https://azure.microsoft.com/en-gb/products/azure-resource-manager/bicep) / [AWS CloudFormation](https://aws.amazon.com/cloudformation/) / [GCP Deployment Manager](https://cloud.google.com/deployment-manager) / [OCI Resource Manager](https://www.oracle.com/cloud/resource-manager/)**: Use built-in native IaC solutions to mirror or shift your environment to different regions without a manual rebuild.

-With an automated deployment pipeline, you can run repeated "blue/green" deployments or "canary" releases in your secondary region.
+With an automated deployment pipeline, you can run repeated ["blue/green" deployments](https://en.wikipedia.org/wiki/Blue%E2%80%93green_deployment) or ["canary" releases](https://martinfowler.com/bliki/CanaryRelease.html) in your secondary region.
 This not only validates that your services work in that region but also helps confirm performance or cost trade-offs.
 By orchestrating failover tests or incremental rollouts to more capable or greener regions, you continuously refine your multi-region architecture.

 ##### Scheduling & Workload Placement